Skip to main content

 Accessible emergency information

-LifeWorks is committed to ensuring that its premises are safe for people with disabilities.LifeWorks has developed procedures so that persons with disabilities who require assistance in an emergency situation can be identified and partnered with an able bodied designate for evacuation purposes.
+TELUS Health is committed to ensuring that its premises are safe for people with disabilities.TELUS Health has developed procedures so that persons with disabilities who require assistance in an emergency situation can be identified and partnered with an able bodied designate for evacuation purposes.

 Training